awsdocs/aws-certificate-user-guide/doc_source/request-domain-validation-email-for-renewal.md

 # Request a Domain Validation Email for Certificate Renewal<a name="request-domain-validation-email-for-renewal"></a>

 After you have configured contact email addresses for your domain \(see [\(Optional\) Configure Email for Your Domain](setup-email.md)\), you can use the AWS Certificate Manager console or the ACM API to request that ACM send you a domain validation email for your certificate renewal\.
 You should do this in the following circumstances:
-+ You used email validation when initially requesting your ACM Certificate\.
++ You used email validation when initially requesting your ACM certificate\.
 + Your certificate's renewal status is **pending validation**\.
 For information about determining a certificate's renewal status, see [Check a Certificate's Renewal Status](check-certificate-renewal-status.md)\.
 + You didn't receive or can't find the original domain validation email that ACM sent for certificate renewal\.